vartan/vartan.github.io/_posts/2015-12-01-avoiding-the-california-dmv-using-nodejs.md

 ---
 layout: post
 title: "Avoiding the California DMV with NodeJS"
-tagline: "Making better appointment times."
+tagline: "Making the DMV a better place."
 description: "This guide explains how to use nodeJS to get better appointment times at the DMV."
 thumbnail: "/images/thumbnails/node.png"
 category: node